ember-learn/cli-guides/guides/advanced-use/blueprints.md

 Have you ever wanted to define your own custom boilerplate when you create new files in an Ember app?
 You can do that with blueprints.
 Blueprints are snippet generators used to create the entities — components, routes, services, models and more — used in your applications.
 Blueprints allow us to share common Ember patterns in the community.
 Developers can define blueprints for use in their applications or addons.

 Ember's built-in [blueprints](https://github.com/emberjs/ember.js/tree/master/blueprints) are a source of detailed examples to help you learn more about blueprints.
-The Ember CLI API docs on [blueprints](https://ember-cli.com/api/classes/Blueprint.html) provide advanced information for developing blueprints.
+The ember-cli API docs on [blueprints](https://ember-cli.com/api/classes/Blueprint.html) provide advanced information for developing blueprints.

 To see a list of all available blueprints with short descriptions of what they do, run `ember generate --help` or `ember help generate`.